 The trend among local and state governments is to ignore the historical foundation of Christmas in favor of being “politically correct.”

-Where is the bold public reminder by pastors and Christians that this holiday is about the birth of the Savior of mankind … and the reasons why His birth was so necessary … and so miraculous?
+Where is the bold public reminder that this holiday is about the birth of the Savior of mankind… and the reasons why His birth was so necessary… and so miraculous?

-With a new government administration hostile toward Christian values, we must stand firm for Christmas.
+With a government hostile towards Christian values, we must stand firm for Christmas.

 What can you do?
 Here are 3 suggestions:

-1) Whatever you buy this year, think in terms of supporting those who are supporting Christmas … and avoiding those who are not.
-(Create a naughty and nice list.)
+1) Whatever you buy this year, think in terms of supporting those stores who are supporting Christmas… and avoiding those who are not. (create a naughty and nice list.)

 3) Encourage your church and your pastors to vote in every election for candidates who will lead the way to protect our religious rights.